Z80-Retro/Z80-Retro-Manual/Z80-RETRO-ARCHITECTURE.md

   ![Z80-Retro VDP Board](./assets/2068-Z80-TMS9118.png)

   A graphics card for the Retro outputting a composite NTSC signal.
-It has its own video memory and can be controlled by the CPU over the IO Bus.
+It has its own video memory and can be controlled by the CPU over the I/O Bus.

 ## Operating System